Statement

 and green color combination, say in a piece of fabric, I can get viscerally excited.
 I often see color compositions and simple shapes in my third eye, mostly when meditating or

-falling asleep.
-If I ask to be shown my next painting, I'm presented subliminally with small shapes - typically ovals or simple flower shapes - and simple color combinations, but rarely an
+to be shown my next painting, I'm presented subliminally with small shapes - typically ovals or simple flower shapes - and simple color combinations, but rarely an actual

 I

-graphite can get shiny, which I like sometimes.
-I sometimes design compositions so they can be visually entered from the left or right.
+I sometimes design compositions so they can be

 I try not to think when I'm working.
 When I reach an impasse or if the work isn't awake yet, I leave it.
 Sometimes